thomas-crane/nrelay/docs/services/storage.md

 ### Public methods
 #### `static get(...filePath: string[]): Promise<any>`
-This method will return a JSON object of the contents of the `filePath` arrray.
+This method will return a JSON object of the contents of the `filePath` array.
 The path should be relative to the root directory (`nrelay/`), e.g.
 ```typescript
 Storage.get('dist', 'plugins', 'config.json').then((config) => {
     this.config = config;